Why accuracy doesn’t require depiction

 What Remains

-What remains is structure that holds.
-Relationships that stay consistent.
-Tension that doesn’t resolve too quickly.
+What remains is structure that holds—relationships that stay consistent, and tension that does not resolve too quickly.

 In Closing

-Precision does not require illustration.
-Accuracy does not require explanation.
-When structure is allowed to stand on its own, meaning emerges through attention rather than instruction.
+Precision does not require illustration, and accuracy does not require explanation.
+When structure stands on its own, meaning emerges through attention rather than instruction.